Staying Motivated to Pay Off Debt

 - Home heating oil – $421.40 – Hopefully this will last until Fall, since we shouldn’t be turning the heat on for the next few months.
 We will, however, be seeing an increase on our electric bill when it’s time to switch on the central air.

-- High school graduation gifts – $200 – My husband coaches baseball, and a few of his players just graduated.
+- High school graduation gifts – $200 – My partner coaches baseball, and a few of his players just graduated.
 We’ve been invited to 4 different grad parties over the next few weeks.
 Cash in card = $50 per kid.

 - Charitable donation – $100 – Donated to North Shore Animal League, which is where my family adopted our very first dog when I was a kid.
 They recently held a fundraiser for their no-kill shelter.

 - Upcoming – dental work – ~$3k – My partner will be getting major dental work done this next month.
 This is not currently in the budget.

 Things I’ve done to bring in some extra cash over the last two months —

 Focus Group – Snoring study – $150 – This was by far the most interesting side hustle I’ve done to date.
 I was sent a device to use at night when going to sleep.
 The device’s intent was to detect whenever I started snoring, and disrupt that from happening.
 I can’t really give more details than that, but it definitely worked!
 Sadly, I had to send the device back after the study was over.
 And I’m told I am back to building houses in my sleep.

 Ebates Affiliate Referrals – $125